AI agents & automation

 Confidence gating.
 The system auto-acts only when it is sure, escalates the rest to a human, and logs everything.
 Low human review, not no review.

-A bespoke capability — an agent or tool that does one job in your workflow well — extract, classify, draft, route, reconcile.
-Built for your data, with evals so we know it works.
+A bespoke agent that does one job in your workflow well — extract, classify, draft, route, reconcile.
+Built for your data, with evals so we know it works before it acts alone.